timm/timm.github.io/bio.md

 He is the author of over 250 referred publications and editor of three recent books summarized the state of the art in software analytics.
-In his career, he has been a lead researcher on projects for NSF, NIJ, DoD, NASA, USDA, as well as joint research work with private companies.
+In his career, he has been a lead researcher on projects for NSF, NIJ, DoD, NASA, USDA (funding totalling 11 million dollars) as well as joint research work with private companies.
 For 2002 to 2004, he was the software engineering research chair at NASA's software Independent Verification and Validation Facility.